- Overview of Land Records

 I would welcome any comments, corrections etc. and can be contacted at firstname.lastname@example.org

-This site is regularly updated.
+This site is periodically updated.

 The site contains a number of sections which are outlined below.
 Navigation between these is via the top menu.
 Pages within a section are linked via the left menu.